-Jon is a legal scholar and social scientist who does research at the intersection of law, technology, and human rights, with strong interdisciplinary and empirical dimensions.
+Jon is a legal academic and social scientist who does research at the intersection of law, technology, and human rights, with strong interdisciplinary and empirical dimensions.

-In addition to being an affiliate at the Berkman Klein Center for Internet & Society, he is a Visiting Scholar at Harvard Law School; a Research Fellow at the Citizen Lab based at the University of Toronto’s Munk School of Global Affairs and Public Policy; and a Research Associate of the Civil Servant Project, which will based at Cornell University’s Department of Communications starting in the Fall 2019.
+In addition to being an affiliate at the Berkman Klein Center for Internet & Society, he is a Visiting Scholar at Harvard Law School; a long time Research Fellow at the Citizen Lab based at the University of Toronto’s Munk School of Global Affairs and Public Policy; and in Fall 2020, he will be joining the Faculty of Law at Osgoode Hall Law School in Toronto.